 Main characteristics.
 ESOPs in India have broadly the same characteristics as seen globally.
-An option is granted subject to a vesting schedule that is typically linked to tenure and/or performance.
-On vesting of an option, an employee has the right to exercise the option.
-On payment of the exercise price, shares are issued to the employee and the employee becomes a member of the company.
+Options are granted subject to a vesting schedule that is typically linked to tenure of employment and/or key performance parameters.
+On vesting of options, employees have the right to exercise the options.
+On payment of exercise price, shares are issued to the employees and the employees become members of the company.

-If an ESOP is issued by a company whose shares are listed (or going to be listed) on a recognised share exchange in India, the company must comply with the Securities and Exchange Board of India (Employee Share Option Scheme and Employee Share Purchase Scheme) Guidelines 1999 (SEBI ESOP Guidelines).
+If an ESOP is issued by a company whose shares are listed (or going to be listed) on a recognised share exchange in India, the company must comply with the Securities and Exchange Board of India (Employee Share Option Scheme and Employee Share Purchase Scheme) Guidelines, 1999 (SEBI ESOP Guidelines).
+If the ESOP is issued by an unlisted public company, the company must comply with the Unlisted Public Companies (Preferential Allotment) Rules, 2003.
 Some of the important provisions of the SEBI ESOP Guidelines are:

-- ESOPs cannot be issued to promoters or members of the promoter group. - ESOPs cannot be issued to directors if they hold more than 10% of the outstanding equity shares of the company. - ESOPs can be issued only after making certain disclosures to employees. - A compensation committee (consisting of a majority of independent directors) must be appointed to formulate the ESOP's terms and conditions, including: - the number of options to be granted per employee and in aggregate; - conditions under which vested options lapse (such as employment termination); - the exercise period and employee's right to exercise; and - a procedure for making fair and reasonable adjustments in the event of any corporate actions. - The compensation committee must frame policies to prohibit insider trading and fraudulent and unfair trade practices. - Shareholder approval is required in order to grant share options. - A separate, further shareholder approval is required for the grant of options to either: - employees of a subsidiary or holding company; or - individual employees receiving 1% or more of the issued capital of the company in a single year. - Restrictions on variations to ESOP terms to the detriment of the employees. - Restrictions on the pricing of the options. - A lock-in period of at least one year before vesting. - Restrictions on the options' transferability.
+- ESOPs cannot be issued to promoters or members of the promoter group. - ESOPs cannot be issued to directors if they hold more than 10% of the outstanding equity shares of the company. - ESOPs can be issued only after making certain specified disclosures to employees. - A compensation committee (consisting of a majority of independent directors of the Company) must be appointed to formulate the ESOP's terms and conditions, including: - the number of options to be granted per employee and in aggregate; - conditions under which vested options lapse (such as employment termination); - the exercise period and employee's right to exercise;

+- a procedure for making fair and reasonable adjustments in the event of any corporate actions. - The compensation committee must frame policies to prohibit insider trading and fraudulent and unfair trade practices. - Shareholder approval is required in order to institute a share option plan and grant share options. - An additional shareholder approval is required for the grant of options to either: - employees of a subsidiary or holding company; or - individual employees receiving 1% or more of the issued capital of the company in a single year. - Restrictions on any variations to ESOP terms to the detriment of the employees. - Restrictions on the pricing of the options. - A lock-in period of at least one year before vesting. - Restrictions on the options' transferability.

 Types of company.
-ESOPs can be issued by any company incorporated under the Companies Act 1956 of India (Companies Act) and both private and public companies issue share options to their employees.
-Listed companies must comply with the SEBI ESOP Guidelines while unlisted public companies must comply with the Unlisted Public Companies (Preferential Allotment) Rules 2003.
+ESOPs can be issued by any company incorporated under the Indian Companies Act, 1956 or Indian Companies Act, 2013.
+Both private and public companies can issue share options to their employees.
+Listed companies must comply with the SEBI ESOP Guidelines, while unlisted public companies must comply with the Unlisted Public Companies (Preferential Allotment) Rules, 2003.
+Issuance of share options by private Indian companies is currently largely unregulated The recently introduced Companies Act, 2013 and its draft rules regulate the issue of share options by private companies.
+The draft rules provide for several restrictions on issue of ESOPs by private companies such as: